-Of course, as real birders know, it’s actually quite challenging and it’s more about knowledge, patience, sneaking, and much more sensible clothing choices!
+Of course, as real birders know, it’s actually quite challenging and it’s more about knowledge, patience, sneaking (even if you are visiting a prime bird-watching destination), and much more sensible clothing choices!

 Let’s take a look at a few of the basics that can really help you out when you’re first getting started!

 Note: This guide is intended to help get you started in the hobby.
 If you’d like to get a more detailed guide to birdwatching, check out a site like BirdwatchingTips.